Planning your trip to Uganda

 December to March: This is summer in East Africa.
 Temperatures are warm and pleasant with an average high of 28°C and an average low of 15°C. The rains from early November to late March are usually scattered and localized with short-lived downpours.
 There is often heavy rain in late March.

 At a glance: Expect warm temperatures and short rains.
-Game viewing in the Queen Elizabeth, Murchison Falls, gorilla and Chimpanzee trekking.
+Game viewing in the Queen Elizabeth, Murchison Falls, Gorilla and Chimpanzee trekking are all offered.

 April to June: The rains arrive and heavy showers can be expected for a few hours every

 At a glance: Don’t be put off by the long rains: safaris are good during this period, fewer visitors around the parks and all lodges are running low season rates at this time.

 July to November: The October to December short rains notwithstanding, these months are mostly dry and sunny forcing animals to gather at permanent water.
 July to September offers the most pleasant weather in East Africa.

 At a glance: Mild temperatures and classic dry-season game viewing make these months a popular time to visit East Africa.
 Book accommodation and tours well in advance, Visitor numbers peak in August.

 With specific needs depending on the time of year, casual comfortable clothing is suitable at all times.

 • Long sleeved cotton tops will protect you from sun and mosquitoes